Chart Color Schemes

 Casino faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.1%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.7%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
-Vocational credentials are prominent, with 40.4% of residents aged 15+ holding such qualifications - advanced diplomas at 7.6% and certificates at 32.8%.
+Bachelor degrees are most common at 7.7%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 40.4% of residents aged 15+ holding them, including advanced diplomas (7.6%) and certificates (32.8%).
+Educational participation is high, with 30.1% currently enrolled in formal education: 12.2% in primary, 8.4% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education